-(8) The Financial Intelligence Unit ensures the use of information received from another financial intelligence unit on the basis of a request in accordance with the restrictions established by the other unit, asking for the other unit's prior consent to using the information in another manner, where necessary.

-(9) The Financial Intelligence Unit ensures that the consent to disseminate the information communicated based on a request is granted immediately and to the highest extent possible.
+- (8) The Financial Intelligence Unit ensures the use of information received from another financial intelligence unit on the basis of a request in accordance with the restrictions established by the other unit, asking for the other unit's prior consent to using the information in another manner, where necessary.
+[RT I, 21.11.2020, 1 entry into force 01.01.2021] - (9) The Financial Intelligence Unit ensures that the consent to disseminate the information communicated based on a request is granted without delay and to the highest extent possible.
 The Financial Intelligence Unit that has received a request may refuse to grant consent to the dissemination of the information to the requested extent where it is clearly outside the aims of AML/CFT, might harm criminal proceedings, clearly and disproportionately harms the legitimate interests of a natural or legal person or the Financial Intelligence Unit or is otherwise in conflict with the general principles of national law.
 The restriction of dissemination of information is explained.